toringer/home-assistant-sporet/README.md

 Before setting up the integration, you need:

-1. **Slope ID**: Find this at [sporet.no](https://sporet.no/)
+1. **Ski Trail Segment ID**: Find this at [sporet.no](https://sporet.no/)
    - Navigate to your desired ski trail
-   - The slope ID is typically found in the URL or on the trail details page
-   - Example: For "Heistadmoen 10 km", the slope ID is `10550`
+   - Select a segment in the map
+   - Click the `Share` button
+   - Extract the segment id from the copied URL

-2. **Bearer Token**: Obtain from your Sporet account
+2. **Bearer Token**:
    - Log in to sporet.no
-   - Navigate to your account settings or API access section
-   - Generate or copy your bearer token
+   - Open the network anaylser in the developer tools of the browser
+   - Find the `details` traffic, find the `authorization` attribute in the header section
-   - Keep this token secure
+   - Copy the token (remove the `Bearer` text)

-3. **Ski Trail Segment ID**: Find this by inspecting the API response or trail details
-   - Example segment IDs: `117649`, `117651`, etc.
-   - Each slope contains multiple segments representing different trail sections

 ### Setup Steps